Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

 How to Defend PC 288(b)(2) Lewd Acts by a Caretaker

-This is a very serious crime because the caretaker is typically in a position of trust.
+This is a grave crime because the caretaker is typically in a position of trust.

 Meaning, the hospital, the family that has the caretaker working, whatever the case may be, has put that caretaker in there to try to help whoever it is they're taking care of.

-If they take advantage of that position of trust, obviously, prosecutors, judges, the police are not going to look kindly upon that and are going to want to dole out serious punishment for anyone who is involved in improper behavior related to someone they are taking care of.
+Suppose they take advantage of that position of trust.
+In that case, prosecutors, judges, and the police will not look kindly upon that and want to dole out severe punishment for anyone involved in improper behavior related to someone they are taking care of.

-So, if you or a loved one is being investigated for this crime or is in a position where they're being charged with the crime, facing prison, facing possibly registering as a sex offender and losing a whole bunch of rights, then what you're going to want to do is get an attorney on your side, working for you, fighting for you -- making the moves necessary so that you put yourself in the best possible position.
+So, suppose you or a loved one is being investigated for this crime or is in a position where they're being charged with the crime, facing prison, facing possibly registering as a sex offender, and losing a whole bunch of rights.
+What you're going to want to do is get an attorney on your side, working for you, fighting for you -- making the moves necessary so that you put yourself in the best possible position.

-This Penal Code Section 288(b)(2) is very serious and it's one of those scenarios where you don't want to put yourself in a position where you are left undefended.
+This Penal Code Section 288(b)(2) is very serious, and it's one of those scenarios where you don't want to put yourself in a position where you are left unprotected.
 You don't have a champion by your side; you don't have somebody who has experience.
 That's what it's all about.

 So, pick up the phone now.
 Make the call.
 Ask for a meeting with Ron Hedding.
 Sometimes you've got a defense.
-Sometimes the person you're taking care of, for one reason or another, is not telling the truth about what happened.
+Sometimes, the person you're taking care of is not telling the truth about what happened for one reason or another.